The Blue Danube: Choral version

 The "Beautiful Blue Danube" was first written as a song for a carnival choir (for bass and tenor), with rather satirical lyrics (Austria having just lost a war with Prussia).
 The original title was also referring to a poem about the Danube in the poet Karl Isidor Beck's hometown, Baja in Hungary, and not in Vienna.
 Later Franz von Gernerth wrote new, more "official-sounding" lyrics:

-In popular culture

-The specifically Viennese sentiment associated with Strauss's melody has made it an unofficial national anthem of Austria.

-The piece was prominently used in Stanley Kubrick's 1968 film 2001: A Space Odyssey.
-After a leap from humanity's prehistoric past to its spacefaring future, the first two-thirds of The Blue Danube are heard as a space plane approaches and docks with a space station; it concludes while another spacecraft travels from the station to the Moon.
-The piece is then reprised over the film's closing credits.

-The piece is used in the 2014 video game Elite Dangerous during the automated docking sequence of a players space ship, a homage to the docking scene in Stanley Kubrick's 1968 film 2001: A Space Odyssey.